sneakerhax/Posts/posts/Broken_into_Red_Teaming.md

 ## Immersion

 Immersing yourself can be one of the essential parts of breaking into Red Teaming.
 Immersion involves frequently putting yourself in a position to absorb concepts, terms, and ideas related to the topic.
-You can achieve this by listening to podcasts, watching videos, and reading chat logs.
+You can achieve this by listening to podcasts, watching videos, and reading chats (IRC/Discord).
 Over time, this will build your understanding of the topic as you both affirm knowledge and are introduced to a diverse set of ideas about it.

 ## Specializing (What should I study?)